jverne/jverne.github.io/_posts/2015-10-14-wherein-the-author-attempts-to-not-learn-python.md

 <a name="more"></a>

-Java, C++, and C were all crash courses for me: I spent all my free time at work, school, or home thinking about, or reading about, or actually coding.
-But I've also learned enough Perl and Lua to get by (and get hired) as a background task.
+Java, C++, and C were all crash courses for me: I spent all my free time at work, school, or home thinking about, or reading about, or actually coding the language.
+But I've also learned enough Perl, Lua, and Ruby to get by (and get hired) as a [Pragmatic](https://pragprog.com/) learning background task while busy with other stuff.

 Fast-forward a few years, though, and I'm less inclined (and less able) to successfully negotiate these total submersions in something.
 It's not _just_ that I have a life (of a sort), and not _just_ that I have more things vying for my attention.
 I'm also less able to stay interested at this level.
 There seems to be a finer balance (or perhaps I'm more aware of it now) of full-on submersion and idle musings.